 Each year we offer approximately 13 graduate teaching assistantships to full-time students.
 To be considered for a teaching assistantship, applicants should select that as a funding option on their graduate school application form.
 Teaching assistantships are awarded for one year; they are renewable for a second year based on funding and the performance of the Graduate Teaching Assistant (GTA) during the first year.

-Criteria: The stronger the admissions application, the better chance of getting a teaching assistantship--The higher the GPA, the stronger the recommendations, the higher the quality of the written and oral samples, the better the chances are that you will receive one.
+Criteria: The stronger the admissions application, the better chance you will have of getting a teaching assistantship--The higher the GPA, the stronger the recommendations, the higher the quality of the written and oral samples, the better the chances are that you will receive one.
 Teaching experience beyond the middle school level is a plus.
-Benefits for 2015-2016 are a $10,000 stipend, health insurance, and tuition.
+Benefits for 2016-2017 are a $11,000 stipend, health insurance, and tuition.
 Other fees are not covered (~$1000/semester).
 Two assistantships in French and 10 in Spanish are awarded each fall for the academic year.
-Approximately 50% of those applying receive an assistantship.
+Approximately 60% of those applying receive an assistantship.
 Decisions regarding TAships are typically made by March 1.

 Principal duty: GTA's normally assist teaching with two classes in the fall and spring of the first year as well as conversation/tutoring duties, and then teach two classes on their own during the fall and spring semesters of the second.
 GTA's work an average of 20 hours/week.
 No additional employment during the fall/spring semesters is allowed without approval by the DGP.
 Visit the Graduate School Assistantships page for additional information.